openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

          -  Two general IA platforms (``genericx86`` and ``genericx86-64``)

-      -  Three core Intel BSPs exist as part of the Yocto Project release in the ``meta-intel`` layer:
+      -  There are three core Intel BSPs in the Yocto Project release, in the ``meta-intel`` layer:

          -  ``intel-core2-32``, which is a BSP optimized for the Core2 family of CPUs as well as all CPUs prior to the Silvermont